AhmedEbnMaher/Quiez-Editor/README.md

 to run this project you will need this

-1=> after opening the project on your editor open the first terminal and
+1=> after opening the project on your editor open the first terminal and  run npm install

 => use npx json-server --watch db.json